Introduction of Mansard Roof

 2. Long-Time Involvement and High Installation Cost

-The common disadvantage of a mansard roof is, it takes more labor and a long time to install it compare to other roofs.
 Due to the complex design, the installation charge is also high.
 In comparison with gable roofs, this roof charge is too high.

 The high quality of the mansard roof makes the construction of it more difficult than other roofs because for its specialist are need.
 It is a disadvantage of a mansard roof.